abinit/abinit/doc/tutorial/base1.md

-We used 10 Ha as cut-off energy, a 10x10x10 Bohr^3 supercell, the local-density approximation (as well as the local-spin-density approximation) in the Teter parametrization, and a pseudopotential from the Goedecker-Hutter-Teter table [[cite:Goedecker1996]].
+We used 10 Ha as cut-off energy, a 10x10x10 Bohr^3 supercell, the local-density approximation (as well as the local-spin-density approximation) in the Teter parametrization, and a LDA pseudopotential from the pseudodojo <http://www.pseudo-dojo.org/>, copied in the ABINIT directory $ABI_PSPDIR/Pseudodojo_nc_sr_04_pw_standard_psp8 .
+You might have a look at the file $ABI_PSPDIR/Pseudodojo_nc_sr_04_pw_standard_psp8/README.md to learn more about pseudopotentials.

 We will see in the [next tutorial](base2) how to address the choice of these parameters (except the pseudopotential).